Resampling-based multi-resolution false discovery exceedance control: Sequential method

 Recall from the proof of Theorem \ref{thmmain} that $q'$ is defined as the $(1-\alpha)$-quantile of the values $s_g'$, $g\in \G$.
 Hence, we know that $q^{\I}_1\geq q'$, where $q'$ is the $(1-\alpha)$-quantile of the values $s_{g}'$, $g\in \G$.
 We do not know the set $\I$, but we can instead use the maximum over all such sets $\I$, i.e., we use

 This threshold can be computed and satisfies $q\geq q_1$.
-It can be validly used within the single-step method, i.e., we may replace $q$ by $q_1$ in Theorem \ref{thmmain}.
+It can be validly used, i.e., we may replace $q$ by $q_1$ in Theorem \ref{thmmain}.
 Now we can repeat the above process, but starting from $q_1$ instead of $q$.
 Continuing like this, we find a sequence $q\geq q_1\geq q_2\geq ...$ of thresholds that can be computed and validly used.
 This sequence converges after a finite number of steps and we take $q_{\fin}$ to be the limit.
 The following theorem states that this final threshold $q_{\fin}$ can indeed be used.
-A formal proof is provided in Section \ref{appproofs}.
+A formal proof is provided in the Supplementary Material.

 \begin{theorem} Let $q_0=q$.
 For $i \in \{1,2,...\}$, sequentially define $q_{i}$ based on $q_{i-1}$ as follows.
 Let $B_{i}=\lceil (1-\gamma)R(q_{i-1})\rceil $ and write

 For $\I\in \K_i$ let

 and denote by $q^{\I}_i$ the $(1-\alpha)$-quantile of the values $s_{g,i}^{\I}$, $g\in \G$.
 Define